JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 ## Preprocessing Custom Outputs {#shiny-output-preprocess}

-One aspect that this example did not explore truly explore thus far is the idea that the function `boxxy` should preprocess the input more in order to be truly justified.
+One aspect that this example did not truly explore thus far is the idea that the function `boxxy` should preprocess the input more in order to be truly justified.
 Currently `boxxy` only wraps the arguments in a `list`.
-Therefore the code below works too.
+Therefore, the code below works too.

 ```r
 # works too